Oceanic Geotherm

 # ------------------------------------------------------------------- #

-Finally, one can caluclate the temperature profile for an oceanic geotherm using the analytical expression of an infinite half-space cooling model for a certain age.
-The analytical solution is plotted in the final figure, together with the final numerical temperature profile and the heat flux profile.
+Finally, compute the temperature profile for an oceanic geotherm using the analytical expression of an infinite half-space cooling model for a certain age.
+The analytical solution is shown in the final figure, alongside the final numerical temperature profile and the heat flux profile.

 # Plot -------------------------------------------------------------- #